kubernetes-client/javascript/src/gen/CustomObjectsApi.md

 const apiInstance = new .CustomObjectsApi(configuration);

 let body:.CustomObjectsApiPatchClusterCustomObjectRequest = {
-  // string | the custom resource's group
+  // string | the custom resource\'s group
   group: "group_example",
-  // string | the custom resource's version
+  // string | the custom resource\'s version
   version: "version_example",
-  // string | the custom object's plural name.
+  // string | the custom object\'s plural name.
 For TPRs this would be lowercase plural kind.
   plural: "plural_example",
-  // string | the custom object's name
+  // string | the custom object\'s name
   name: "name_example",
   // any | The JSON schema of the Resource to patch.
   body: {},